thunderrabbit/barefoot_rob/content/blog/2020/05/02bold-life-brotherhood.md

 * 10,000 yen per month
 * 50,000 yen for 6 months

-I want to get to know who is coming to the circle, so email or [contact](/contact/) me, or
+I want to get to know who is coming to the circle, so email rob A<span>T</span>　robnugen.com or [contact](/contact/) me, or
 [let's talk on zoom](https://calendly.com/robnugen)